Luultesfay/Luultesfay/README.md

-- 👋 Hi, I’m Luul Negasi
-- 👀 I’m interested to work with well minded programmers
-- 🌱 I’m currently learning the frontEnd development (html5,css3,javaScript,react.js)
-- 💞️ I’m looking to collaborate on projects,
+- 👋 Hi, I’m Luul Negasi  A logic-driven self-taught FrontEnd Web developer located in Sanfrancisco,California  with strong academic qualifications combined with laser-focus, computer-savvy, and technical abilities.
+Gained additional teachings and experience by learning JavaScript and React on Udemy.com.
+Extensive educational qualifications include a Bachelor of Science in Applied mathematics from Eritrean Institute of Technology .
+Strong ability to work well as a team member and leader with an exceptional work ethics.

+- i am currently loking 👀 for frontend positions and freelancing opportunities
-- 📫 you can reache me through my Email. luultesfay24@gmail.com
+-  📫 you can reache me through my Email. luultesfay24@gmail.com or my LinkedIn profile  www.linkedin.com/in/luul-tesfay-79a469175

 <!---
 Luultesfay/Luultesfay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.